SverreNystad/calculatorInRust/README.md

 ## Acknowledgements

-Special thanks to Arnstein for his valuable contributions to the coding part of the project, and to Tim Matras for his guidance and mentorship throughout the project's development.
+Special thanks to Arnstein Molvig for his valuable contributions to the coding part of the project, and to Tim Matras for his guidance and mentorship throughout the project's development.